mdlockyer/PrintTags/README.md

 pip install PrintTags
 ```

-Then, simply import it, and call the desired print function:
+Then simply import it, and call the desired print function:
 ```python
 import PrintTags as pt